cybercongress/go-cyber/docs/cyberd.md

 Using this type of proof any two [IBC compatible](dura://QmdCeixQUHBjGnKfwbB1dxf4X8xnadL8xWmmEnQah5n7x2.ipfs) consensus computers can proof the relevance to each other, so domain specific relevance machines can flourish.
 Thanks to inter-blockchain communication protocol you basically can launch you own domain specific search engine either private or public by forking cyberd which is focuses on the public common knowledge.
 So in our search architecture domain specific relevance machine can learn from common knowledge.
 We are going to work on IBC during `smith` implementation.

 In our relevance for commons `euler` implementation proof of relevance root hash is computed on cuda gpus every round.

-Now cyberlinks can provably answer and deliver results.

 ## Speed and scalability